-Jean Farès (Bank of Canada) and Thomas Lemieux (University of British Columbia)
+Jean Farès (Bank of Canada)

 One argument in favour of a positive inflation target is based on the premise that nominal-wage rates are downwardly rigid.
 If nominal wages are rigid and the inflation rate is low, real wages (that is, wages relative to prices) may decline only very slowly following a decrease in the demand for labour.
 In the simple textbook model, the less real wages adjust, the more employment will decline with the decrease in demand.
 In contrast, downward nominal-wage rigidity will not constrain the adjustment process if the inflation rate is sufficiently high, since the decrease in real wages can be achieved through the increase in price level.
-Thus, some observers have suggested that setting the inflation target at too low a level will lead to a permanent
+Thus, some observers have suggested that setting the inflation target at too low a level will lead to a permanent increase in unemployment in an economy subject to periodic negative demand shocks.
+Based on their review of the existing literature, Farès and Lemieux conclude that there is evidence of downward rigidities at the micro level but that it is less clear that this rigidity has had a significant effect on aggregate wages and employment.